 Over the last 25 years, issues with condensation in loft and roof spaces have become increasing common.
 Whilst this is not usually particularly harmful, excessive condensation can lead to more serious problems taking root in your loft such as wet rot, dry rot and black spot mould.

 The one thing we will say is that if you are concerned that the condensation in your loft may be escalating into a problem then it does no harm to have a damp specialist such as ourselves at Peter Cox to take a look.
-You can give us a call on 0800 633 5712 or click on the button below to contact us online for some help and advice.
+You can give us a call on 0800 633 5712 or contact us online by completing the enquiry form below for some help and advice.

 Whilst insulation is great for making top floor rooms warmer, it comes at the cost of making your loft or roof space cooler.
 Condensation in lofts occurs when humid air makes its way through insulation or other gaps into the loft space and hits a cooler surface leading to beads of moisture on timbers, lintels and on the underside of the roof.

 As a quick tip, if you are looking to re-insulate the loft space to improve the energy efficiency of your property, use thermal insulation with a vapour barrier a vapour barrier fitted on the “warm” side of the insulating material.